Twipped/InterviewThis/README.md

   - Are you using vagrant and/or puppet/chef?
   - How closely do the dev environments mirror your production environment?

-- What is your release schedule like?

-- Do you maintain separate release and dev branches? (git-flow?)

 - Will I be provided with a new laptop?

   *(Author Note: These are basically more direct versions of the [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) "best tools" question.)*